MiniProfiler/rack-mini-profiler/README.md

 end
 ```

+## Notes

+- Be sure to require rack_mini_profiler last in your Gemfile, when it is required it will monkey patch pg and mysql gems to insert instrumentation.
+If included to early no SQL will show up.

 ## Available Options

 * pre_authorize_cb - A lambda callback you can set to determine whether or not mini_profiler should be visible on a given request.
 Default in a Rails environment is only on in development mode.
 If in a Rack app, the default is always on.